dirmeier/rnaiutilities/docs/source/rnai_query.rst

 respective command line arguments:

 --normalize
-    The normalization methods to use, e.g. like 'zscore' or a comma-separated strong of normalisations" such as 'bscore,loess,zscore'.
+    The normalization methods to use, e.g. like 'zscore' or a comma-separated string of normalisations such as 'bscore,loess,zscore'. **Defaults to 'zscore'**.
+If you do **not** want to normalize you need to explicitely set to 'none'.
-     **Defaults to
-     'zscore'**.
-If you do **not** want to normalize you need to explicitely set 'none'.

 --study
     The study to query for, e.g. like 'infectx', or a comma-separated string of libraries, such as 'infectx,infectx_published'.

 --pathogen
     The pathogen to query for, e.g. like 'adeno', or a comma-separated string of pathogens, such as 'adeno, bartonella'.